 Autism and Your Ability to Perform Physical Work

 Autism does not directly affect your ability to perform physical tasks, but it does generally affect your ability to concentrate on those tasks or to receive the instructions needed to learn new tasks in the first place.
 While this is sometimes overcome for those with milder autistic spectrum disorders in workplaces where supervisors are trained to deal with employees with autistic disorders, many adults with autism are unable to perform any kind of substantial gainful activity.
 To be considered completely disabled by autism for Social Security Disability purposes, you must meet the following criteria from the Blue Book:

 - Obvious and significant impairment in social function.

 - Obvious and significant impairment in comprehending communication or communicating.

 - Obvious and significant impairment in cognitive functioning.

 Autism and Your Ability to Perform Sedentary Work

-In some cases, it is simpler to prove that autistic adults are incapable of performing sedentary work, as this kind of work typically involves concentration or interaction with other people.
-By definition, an autistic adult has great difficulty being able to perform this kind of work.
+In some cases, it is simpler for adults who have an Autism Spectrum Disorder (ASD) to prove that they are incapable of performing sedentary work, as this kind of work typically involves concentration or interaction with other people.
+By definition, an adult who has Autism Spectrum Disorder (ASD) has great difficulty being able to perform this kind of work.

-Autistic adults will nearly always require assistance in applying for Social Security Disability benefits, especially if their initial claim is denied and the appeals process becomes necessary.
-Seek a Social Security Disability lawyer who has experience winning Social Security Disability claims for autistic adults.
+Adults with Autism Spectrum Disorder (ASD) will nearly always require assistance to apply for SSDI, especially if their initial claim is denied and the appeals process becomes necessary.
+Seek a Social Security Disability lawyer who has experience winning Social Security Disability claims for adults with Autism Spectrum Disorder.